koshyv/automating-aws-with-python/README.md

 - List bucket
 - List contents of the bucket
--create and set up S3
+- create and set up S3
+- Sync dir tree to S3